John DeFrancisco: Political career

+During initial review of the I-81 Viaduct Project in 2016, DeFrancisco was critical of the community grid, arguing that it would not be pedestrian-friendly and would end up like Erie Boulevard.
+He supported the tunnel option, and when this choice was eliminated from the planning, he supported having a tunnel or tunnel and community grid hybrid option, for the rest of his tenure.

 On January 30, 2018, DeFrancisco announced that he was running for the Republican nomination for Governor of New York; he stated that "'enough is enough.'"
 On April 25, 2018, he conceded the race to Marcus Molinaro; while he considered Molinaro an inferior candidate and was disappointed by some endorsers abandoning his campaign for Molinaro's, DeFrancisco refused to divide the party with a primary battle.
 He nonetheless refused to endorse Molinaro, instead endorsing Stephanie Miner, a Democrat running against Cuomo on a third-party line.
 On April 26, DeFrancisco announced that he would not seek re-election to the Senate in November.

 Personal life

 DeFrancisco and his wife, Linda, have three children and eight grandchildren.
 They reside in DeWitt, New York.
 DeFrancisco plays the saxophone; according to Russ Tarby of Syracuse New Times, he "blows a mean sax on Night Train."
 He is a Roman Catholic.